FinTecSystems/xs2a-android/README.md

 You're able to change the corner radius of the background, the horizontal margin of the container and the padding of the content.

+Please mind that `xs2a_paragraph_containerMarginHorizontal` ignores normal paragraphs and only applies to error-, info- and warning-paragraphs.

 ```
 xs2a_paragraph_cornerRadius
 xs2a_paragraph_cornerRadiusTopLeft